Feed additives authorisation guidance

 - to improve the animals’ performance and health

 Feed additives must be authorised before they are placed on the market in Great Britain (GB) and may only be used for the purpose stated in the authorisation.
+If a feed additive is intended to perform more than one function, a separate authorisation is required for each function.
 They are generally authorised for ten years.

 Feed additive legislation

 Retained EU law in regulations 1831/2003 and 429/2008, outline the authorisation procedure for these substances and set out:

 - provisions on the labelling of feed additives and their premixtures which must be adhered to

 Before conclusion of an authorisation, an evaluation of the analytical method supplied by the applicant must be undertaken by the reference laboratory.
 The tasks assigned to the reference laboratory are set out in retained EU regulation 378/2005 and include maintaining samples of feed additives for the duration of the authorisation period.

 To apply for an authorisation of a feed additive in GB:

 - Use our regulated products application service to complete the application form.
 This is where you will be asked to upload all the documents to support your application, taking into account the requirements in retained EU law and as appropriate following the EFSA guidance.

 - You should also upload documentation on the analytical method and any relevant information needed for the reference laboratory to undertake the evaluation of the method.
 If relevant, submit the EU No Fee Acknowledgement Letter or make reference to any evaluation which may have already been undertaken by the EU Reference laboratory on the feed additive in question.
 Make clear in your application if you consider that Article 5(4) of retained EU Regulation 378/2005 applies and that the conditions for placing the feed additive on the market fall within the scope of a previously evaluated method.